zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ## High availability

-In the high availability scenario, the API Gateway allows to open a new Websocket session by leveraging the load balancing mechanism.
+In the high availability scenario, the API Gateway makes it possible to open a new Websocket session by leveraging the load balancing mechanism.
-Therefore, even if an instance of the service which implements WebSocket is taken off, the communication between the client and the server can be handled by the API Gateway by propagating the session to the alive instance.
+As such, even if an instance of the service which implements WebSocket is taken off, the communication between the client and the server can be handled by the API Gateway by propagating the session to the alive instance.

 ## Diagnostics